Mastercard/issuing-api-reference-app/README.md

 #### Request/Response Logging <a name="logging"></a>
 The `com.mastercard.developer.interceptors.OkHttpLoggingInterceptor` class provides you the request and response logging functionality for debugging purpose.
-The request/response may contain sensitive data, hence this logging must be disabled by simply changing the `mastercard.issuing.client.debug.mode` property value to `false` in `application.properties` file.
+The request/response may contain sensitive data, hence this logging must be disabled by simply changing the `mi.client.debug.mode` property value to `false` in `application.properties` file.

 <br/>
 ### Other References <a name="references"></a>